 Use your hands to tear each slice of tofu into smaller pieces.
 I find that this gives the tofu a more "nuggety" appearance when it's done.
 I prefer rectangles to cubes, but you do you.

-Add the tofu to the bowl with the batter, and gently stir to coat the pieces.
+Add the tofu to the bowl with the batter and gently stir to coat the pieces.

-Then, one by one drop the tofu into the bread crumb mixture, and toss to coat.
+One by one drop the tofu into the bread crumb mixture, and toss to coat.
 Arrange the breaded tofu on a plate or cookie sheet until you've finished breading them all.

 Arrange the tofu nuggets in a single layer in the air fryer basket, and lightly spray with a bit of oil - this is optional, but helps provide a much crispier crust.
+Alternatively, you can bake your tofu nuggets in the oven until nice and crispy.

 All you need to do is melt the butter (or vegan butter substitute) in a saucepan and combine with your hot sauce.